-I saw several deer, including this one which kept ahead of my car and couldn’t go off up the hillside due to the deer fencing running parallel to the road.
+As I drove, I saw several deer, including this one which kept ahead of my car and couldn’t go off up the hillside due to the deer fencing running parallel to the road.
 At one point a couple of buzzards were also circling.

 Apart from construction activity around the hydropower station, the only people I saw were in two four wheel drive pickups (gamekeepers?)

 The picture on the left shows a derelict house and in the distance on the right you can see the estate owner’s house in the distance, surrounded by trees.

 Coming now to the purpose of my visit, this is what I wrote in January:

 Alan took this striking photo there of forest regenerating naturally, which he has kindly allowed me to reproduce from his blog post.
 There’s a deer fence in the middle.
 To the left, trees are coming back naturally with deer excluded.
 To the right, the trees are scarce and the deer are free to browse any saplings that emerge.

 This next picture shows the new woodland in context, with the surrounding ground in April not as green as in Alan’s photo from May.